Cosmicfasttravel/BreakoutTI84/README.md

 2. Connect your TI-84 Plus CE to your computer
 3. Open TI-Connect CE software
 4. Transfer the .8xp file to your calculator
-5. Launch the program through arTIfiCE or your preferred shell
+5. Launch the program through arTIfiCE or your preferred shell.
 Important: The program will not work if launched directly from the calculator's program menu—you must use a shell.

 ## Building from Source